gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 may not yet be visible.
 If we use the lighter weight transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
-We have to take further steps to forces dangling stores to be visible.
+We have to take further steps to force dangling stores to be visible.
 These are described in the remainder of this document.

 ### Program Order